-DENSITY RANGE

-UM

-Gross Density 15 - 60 du/acre
+15 - 60 du/acre

-Lot Sizes vary
+vary

-Non-Residential Floor to Area Ratio (FAR) Range Minimum of 0.5, typical of 1.5
+Minimum of 0.5, typical of 1.5

-UL

-Gross Density 7 - 40 du/acre
+7 - 40 du/acre

-Lot Sizes vary
+vary

-Non-residential Floor to Area Ratio (FAR) Range Minimum of 0.4, typical of 1.2
+Minimum of 0.4, typical of 1.2

 1.1 SITE DESIGN AND BUILDING FORM

 - Project design should accommodate easy travel by walking, biking, and transit to the transit stop. - Uses should share parking to minimize land area used for parking. - Development should complement the goal of a mixed-use "village" environment around major stops or stations to provide easy access to multiple destinations including jobs, shopping, entertainment, and recreation. - Incorporate shallow building setbacks and wide sidewalks to accommodate pedestrian activity. - Customer-oriented development that exceeds traffic compatibility ranges may be allowed, provided that the impacts are mitigated using strategies contained in the compatibility matrix. - Developments should have direct pedestrian access on each block face that they occupy. - Create and maintain small block sizes.